The Fate of Entanglement: Abstract

 \section{Abstract}

-Quantum entanglement is a fundamentally non-local correlation between particles.
-In its simplest realisation, a measurement on one particle is affected by a prior measurement on its partner, irrespective of their separation.
-For multiple particles, purely collective types of entanglement exist but their detection, even theoretically, remains an outstanding open question.
-Here, we show that all forms of multipartite entanglement entirely disappear during the typical evolution of a system as it heats up, evolves in time, or as its parts become separated.
-These results follow from the nature of the entanglement-free continent in the space of physical states, and hold in great generality.
-We illustrate these phenomena with a frustrated molecular quantum magnet in and out of equilibrium.
+Quantum entanglement manifests itself in non-local correlations between the constituents of a system.
+In its simplest realization, a measurement on one subsystem is affected by a prior measurement on its partner, irrespective of their separation.
+For multiple parties, purely collective types of entanglement exist but their detection, even theoretically, remains an outstanding open question.
+Here, we argue that all forms of multipartite entanglement entirely disappear during the typical evolution of a physical state as it heats up, evolves in time in a large family of dynamical protocols, or as its parts become separated.
+We focus on the generic case where the system interacts with an environment.
+These results mainly follow from the geometry of the entanglement-free continent in the space of physical states, and hold in great generality.
+We illustrate these phenomena with a frustrated molecular quantum magnet in and out of equilibrium, and a quantum spin chain.
 In contrast, if the particles are fermions, such as electrons, another notion of entanglement exists that protects bipartite quantum correlations.
-However, truly collective fermionic entanglement disappears during typical evolution, thus sharing the same fate as in bosonic systems.
+However, genuinely collective fermionic entanglement disappears during typical evolution, thus sharing the same fate as in bosonic systems.
 These findings provide fundamental knowledge about the structure of entanglement in quantum matter and architectures, paving the way for its manipulation.